DanielMYT/osinstallgui/FAQ.md

 between console and X11 maps.
 For example, **English (United Kingdom)** is `uk` in the console keymap system, while it is `gb` in the X11 keymap system.

+## Why am I asked about installing GRUB in Internal or Removable mode?
+The GRUB UEFI bootloader can be installed in either "Internal" or "Removable" mode.
+At the low-level, this is done by omitting or including the `--removable` argument when running the `grub-install` command.
+The goal of this option is to make it easier to boot the system based on which type of drive you are installing the operating system to.

+The default behaviour of GRUB, when installing in UEFI mode, is to install in "Internal" mode.
+This installs the bootloader to a standard isolated location on the EFI system partition (`EFI\<osname>\grubx64.efi`), and then creates a boot-order entry in the system's UEFI NVRAM (which is part of the system's firmware and unrelated to the disk).
+This is sufficient when the operating system is being installed on an internal disk, and is necessary to ensure that each installed operating system (in a dual-boot setup) does not conflict with any others.
+Unfortunately, this causes a series of problems when the disk is not internal, and is instead a removable drive, such as a portable SSD or USB flash drive.

+You see, when you are installing to a removable drive, you expect that, after the initial installation is done, you will be able to move that drive to any system and boot the same OS (with all your files and apps preserved) on any other computer.
+And unfortunately for you, this will be inconvenient (opr maybe impossible) if the GRUB bootloader has been installed in "Internal" mode.
+Because the only (trivial) way to boot the system is using that same boot-order entry in the NVRAM, which, as previously mentioned, is part of the system's firmware itself, and is not on the disk.
+Furthermore, that original system is now tainted, because it contains a boot-order entry in its firmware which is completely unusable, because it points to a disk that is no longer connected to that system.
+Hopefully you are now understanding why this is problematic to say the least.

+By contrast, if you choose to install in "Removable" mode, the bootloader gets installed to the fallback location (`EFI\BOOT\BOOTX64.EFI`) instead of the standard location.
+This fallback location is what UEFI firmwares look for in order to boot from a disk directly.
+As such, you are able to boot from the disk by selecting the disk itself in the system's boot menu, instead of relying on a boot-order entry.
+Furthermore, "Removable" mode takes care to ensure it does not, under any circumstance, touch the system's NVRAM.
+Overall, this means that the installation is now portable and usable on any other machine, as intended, and the original system used for installation does not have its NVRAM tainted.

+However, this does not, under any circumstance, mean that "Removable" should always be used no matter what.
+"Internal" mode should still be used for internal installations, because on internal disks, especially ones containing a dual-boot, there may already a fallback loader installed at the fallback location on the EFI system partition.
+As such, "Removable" mode would cause that fallback loader to be overridden, which could cause problems.
+Indeed, the boot-order in the UEFI NVRAM is crucial for these setups, and is likely what your main system is already using, even if you aren't aware of it.
+So overall, you should choose the option that is applicable to your installation type.

+Most GNU/Linux installers exclude this option altogether.
+What this means is that it will be far more difficult to make a persistent portable installation.
+While the argument could be made that very few users want or need to do this, this shouldn't have to mean that anyone who wants to is unable to.
+And indeed, it means that anyone who does want to will have to manually re-install the bootloader in removable mode, which will likely have to be done by manually mounting the disk partitions, chrooting into the installation, running the `grub-install` command themself, etc. It is for this reason that the developers of **osinstallgui** have made the decision to include this option.
+We have made sure that the process of selecting the option is as straightforward and trivial as possible, including by displaying the choice as a menu, clearly indicating "Internal" mode to be the default, as well as adding a "Help" option to help users decide if they are completely unsure.

+Note that this option is inapplicable to systems booted in Legacy BIOS mode, since the Legacy BIOS bootloader always gets installed to the MBR (reserved area) of the disk anyway.
+As a result, you won't be given this option if your system is booted in Legacy BIOS mode instead of UEFI.

 ## The program doesn't run
 A few troubleshooting steps can help you work out why **osinstallgui** doesn't run.